vidbina/vidbina.github.io/_posts/2014-9-29-coming-to-africa.markdown

 all began.
 I need to experience its glory firsthand.
 ###Learning
 The last time I attempted a trip of this sort I learned so much more about the world than I think I had in the year before.
-My interactions with people where quite different.
-Instead of shallow "how are you"&rsquo;s I could spend all my time on the trip dreaming, imagining and building solutions that could solve a problem or two experienced by at least two other souls on this planet.
-Furthermore, seeing a bit of the world gives you a much broader perspective on whatever one considers reality to be.
+I spend my time on the trip dreaming, imagining, building solutions that could solve a problem or two experienced by at least two other souls on this planet and HH.
+Furthermore, seeing a bit of the world helped me to see things in live a bit different, which helps me in thinking out of the box.
 ###Giving back
 I do not have money or incredible exit stories to sell, but I do have a shitload of experience in engineering, staying lean, learning from